ZehaoSong00/ZehaoSong00.github.io/_pages/about.md

 Presentation @ 2024 IEEE Power and Energy Society General Meeting (PES GM), Seattle, Washington, USA.

-Description: "This presentation is about carbon-aware P2P trading for Prosumers in distribution networks."
+Description: "This presentation is about carbon-aware P2P trading for prosumers in distribution networks."